Desert Equinox Earth 2017

 BY JAMES FARLEY (ONGOING RESEARCH)

 Farley’s residency was the final of three visits to Broken Hill since 2015, towards his PhD project exploring post photography and the practice of ecological stewardship.
 His practice incorporates all the elemental themes - 'Sun' and 'Water' are primary actors in the photographic process in 'Earth' and 'Air' are collaborators in the creation in each image.
 During his time in Broken Hill he explored and worked with the Outback Archives to further his research in and exhibited new work at the Broken Hill Regional Art Gallery.
 His exhibition ‘Slow Documents’ explored camera-less photography as a tool for ecological thinking.
 Using outdated and discarded photographic materials, the artist composes a set of conditions in which the subject, medium and environment are free to express their agency towards the creation of the image.
-His photographs evoke the values of reciprocity to explore expanded notions of time, place and
+His photographs evoke the values of reciprocity to explore expanded notions of time, place and human/non-human agency.

 'Silver City Project'